ricotta cheese recipe

 Also tastes great served warmed on toasted bread as-is or topped with caramelized onions.

-Keep refrigerated e in a covered container for 4-5 days.
+Keep refrigerated in a covered container for 4-5 days.
+The ricotta will become more solid in the fridge.

 Tried this recipe?Let us know how it was!